vwhwang/js-testing/README.md

 ```

 Most of the tests are stubbed out and incomplete.
 In the course of the exercise complete the tests.

+## Problem Description #1 Pangram

+Determine if a sentence is a pangram.
+A pangram (Greek: παν γράμμα, pan gramma,
+"every letter") is a sentence using every letter of the alphabet at least once.
+The best known English pangram is:
+> The quick brown fox jumps over the lazy dog.

+The alphabet used consists of ASCII letters `a` to `z`, inclusive, and is case
+insensitive.
+Input will not contain non-ASCII symbols.

+## Problem Description #2 Palindrome

+For the next method write a method which will determine if the `TextBlock` is a palindrome.
+A Palindrome is a word or phrase which is spelled the same backwards as forwards.

+Example:  `racecar` spelled backwards is:  `racecar`.

 ## Source